-In 2003, P.A.
-93-32 significantly raised motor vehicle license reinstatement fees.
+A 2003 act significantly raised motor vehicle license reinstatement fees.
 It also added several special plates.
-Also in 2003, P.A.
-93-23 added a commercial distribution fee equal to 36% of total taxes owed for commercial vehicles.
-(As noted above, that percentage is set to decline to 21.5% in July 2005 and 14.35% in July 2006.)
-A delinquent registration fee of \$20 was added by P.A.
-93-840 (2004).
+The 2003 act also added a commercial distribution fee equal to 36% of total taxes imposed on commercial vehicles.
+(As noted above, that percentage had declined to 14.35% by July 2006.)
+A \$20 fee for delinquent registration was added in 2004.